 If someone is burnt: the affected area should be immediately held under cool running water for at least 10 minutes, ideally longer.
 Buy a proper sterile burns dressing prior to Christmas to be prepared.
 If you have not got a burns dressing, the burn can be loosely covered with cling film after it has been cooled for at least 20 minutes.
 Burns should always be seen by a medical professional.
-Never pop blisters or apply anything other than water or burn gel. http://firstaidforlife.org.uk/burns-what-to-do/
+Never pop blisters or apply anything other than water or burn gel.
+Learn more about how to treat burns in this article

 If someone is bleeding: Immediately apply pressure and elevate the affected area, sit the casualty down, or lie them down with legs raised, if the bleeding is severe.
 Do not remove anything embedded in a wound apply pressure around it.
-Keep them calm and warm and get medical help http://firstaidforlife.org.uk/severe-bleeding-and-clinical-shock/
+Keep them calm and warm and get medical help (find more info here)

 Fairy lights and decorations

 About 1,000 people a year are hurt whilst decorating their homes:

 Glass and fragile decorations should be out of reach of toddlers and pets.
 Decorative items that may look like toys, but are not sold as such, do not have to comply with toy safety standards and may be dangerous for your little one to play with.
 Old lights can cause fires and electrocution.
 Don’t balance on wobbly chairs, get out a ladder.